 Coordinated International Experience Partner institutions

-CIE currently partners with high-profile institutions in Australia and Europe.
+CIE currently partners with high-profile institutions in Asia, Australia, and Europe.
 It is anticipated that each UBC Applied Science degree program will send five to ten students per program to each international partner institution.
 Applied Science students attending at partner CIE institutions will participate in a pre-departure session and will be connected with other students participating in the program.

 Current Applied Science CIE partner institutions include:

 - City University of Hong Kong (Hong Kong)

 - Hong Kong University of Science and Technology (Hong Kong)

 - National Taiwan University (Taiwan)

 - The University of Hong Kong (Hong Kong)